For RCMP information on the various levels of police checks and other related information, please visit http://www.rcmp-grc.gc.ca/cr-cj/index-eng.htm.

 Do you release information on my driving history including speeding tickets and other infractions?

 We do not disclose any non-criminal driving offences.
 If the job you are applying for requires proof of a clear driving record, you can obtain your Driver's Abstract from the Ministry of Transportation.
 However, we will disclose any driving offences under the Criminal Code, such as Impaired Driving, Dangerous Driving, Criminal Negligence, etc., as well as the disposition.

 Why does it take so long to get my check done?

-On average, we process close to 30,000 police screening check requests each year for various employers as well as school boards and minor sporting leagues.
+On average, we process close to 30,000 police record check requests each year for various employers as well as school boards and minor sporting leagues.
 Each one must be queried, the results analyzed, and in the case of potential police contacts, reports must be reviewed individually.
-If you've resided at an address outside Hamilton in recent years, we must also contact that police service to conduct a query of their local records.
+If you've resided at an address outside Windsor in recent years, we must also contact that police service to conduct a query of their local records.
 All of this takes time and resources.
 While we can usually complete your police check well within the stated timeframes, there may be occasions where information is delayed or requires further confirmation.